Me

 About Me

-My primary research interests are Bayesian deep learning, deep generative models, and the general intersection between probabilistic methods and deep learning.
-I am also interested in ML for science and climate change.
+During my PhD, my primary research interests were Bayesian deep learning, deep generative models, and the general intersection between probabilistic methods and deep learning.
+I am also interested in ML for science, sustainability, and climate change.
 Take a look at my publications and talks.
 You can also take a look at my Google Scholar page.